-Eurovision bosses have unveiled four alternative setups for next year's contest.
+Eurovision bosses have unveiled four alternative setups for this year's contest.

-The 65th Eurovision Song Contest was set to take place in Rotterdam in May of this year.
+The 65th Eurovision Song Contest was set to take place in Rotterdam in May of 2020.

 But the ongoing pandemic saw it cancelled due to various lockdown and travel restrictions.